libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Changelog**

 -Added Qdrant Version of Llama 2 Version of Aetherius.
 If a local Qdrant server is running it will use that, otherwise it will connect to the cloud.
 To use the cloud, place the Qdrant Api Key and Url in the corresponding .txt files in the /api_keys folder.
+Collection not existing errors will disapear once something has been entered into the collection.
 Qdrant Cloud: https://qdrant.to/cloud
 To install the local Qdrant server, first install Docker: https://www.docker.com/, then see: https://github.com/qdrant/qdrant/blob/master/QUICK_START.md